 Futaba 4PM Plus Radio Transmitter Review

-Finding the perfect radio transmitter can be quite a task; there are many factors to consider when it comes to function and practicality, which makes the decision hard for those that are trying to find the best ones.
+Finding the perfect radio transmitter can be quite a task; there are many factors to consider when it comes to function and practicality, which makes the decision hard for those who are trying to find the best ones.
 Futaba, the home of the top-selling surface radio in Australia, released a brand new radio transmitter, the 4PM Plus that could be the perfect candidate.
 The 4PM Plus is said to be a perfectly balanced mid-spec controller for advanced and entry-level RC enthusiasts alike.
 It seems like the ideal transmitter, but can it really perform as it claims?
 Let's get right into reviewing the Futaba 4PM Plus and see for ourselves.

 Summary